Archive for the ‘Lent’ Category

 —Jan Richardson

-2016 update: “The Art of Enduring” appears in my new book, Circle of Grace.
+2016 update: “The Art of Enduring” appears in my new book, Circle of Grace: A Book of Blessings for the Seasons.

 For a previous reflection on Holy Saturday, see Holy Saturday: A Day Between.
 I’m also offering daily reflections throughout Holy Week at the Sanctuary of Women blog.